 Professor (MSO) at Aalborg University, Denmark.
 He is the PI the project ‘The Global History of the OECD in education’ funded by the Aalborg University talent programme and the project 'Education Access under the Reign of Testing and Inclusion’ funded by the Independent Research Fund Denmark.
 He has been a visiting scholar at the University of Edinburgh (2008-2009, 2016), the University of Birmingham (2013), and the University of Oxford (2019) and published several articles on topics such as educational testing, international organisations, accountability, educational psychology and diversity in education from historical and international perspectives.

-Tali Aderet-German is a postdoctoral researcher at the Laboratory for the Study of Pedagogy at Ben-Gurion University of the Negev studying organizational and pedagogical aspects of the scaling-up of a state-wide reform.
-Her PhD, conducted at the University of Haifa, examined a school network self-evaluation process.
-Her research explores the intersection between educational policy and school improvement practices, focusing in particular on the mechanisms that enable the integration and expansion of educational initiatives.
+Postdoc Tali Aderet-German is a researcher on the Sapere Aude funded project ‘Education Access under the Reign of Testing and Inclusion’ (PI Christian Ydesen).
+She is currently stationed in Israel, gathering data for the project.
+She has been a postdoctoral researcher at the Laboratory for the Study of Pedagogy at Ben-Gurion University of the Negev studying organizational and pedagogical aspects of the scaling-up of a state-wide reform.
+Her PhD, carried out at the University of Haifa, examined a school network self-evaluation process.
+Her research focuses on the intersection between educational policy and school practices, in particular school evaluation practices.
+This includes examining the relationships between educators' policy enactments and the contexts in which they work.

 Ezequiel Gómez Caride

-Ezequiel Gomez Caride earned his Ph.D. in the Department of Curriculum & Instruction at the University of Wisconsin-Madison.
+Ezequiel Gomez Caride earned his Ph.D. in the Department of Curriculum & Instruction at the University of Wisconsin-Madison and is a postdoc on the project "Education Access Under the Reign of Testing and Inclusion".
 He has published several books and articles from a comparative perspective and has presented his research in a variety of international conferences.
 He was a Fulbright Scholar (2008-2010) and a Weinstein Distinguished Graduate Fellowship (2012-2013) at UW-Madison.
 In 2014, he received a post-doctoral fellowship from the National Scientific and Technical Research Council (CONICET), Argentina.
-Currently, he works in Argentina as an Assistant Professor at the Universidad de San Andrés.
+Ezequiel is currently stationed in his home country of Argentina collecting data on the project.

 Nanna Ramsing Enemark